 The objective was simple:

 Discard the AAV completely.
 Design and install a manual device that would allow not only cold start adjustability, but also equal airflow to both intake manifolds during the entire "warm up" period.

 This device would operate via a manual cable, similar to the manual choke cables that were used with old carburetors.

 Photographed below are:

 Generic replacement choke cable available from most automotive parts and mail order stores.

 (Photographed below) Manual water heater control valve (generic part number 74851) designed for a 1992 to 1996 Toyota.
 The selection of this valve is critical.
 The I.D. must be a minimum of 1/2-inch (this valve is 5/8-inch) and the controls must be at 90 degrees to the body of the valve.
 This configuration is necessary for cable routing.

 Note: This valve is manufactured by Four Seasons.
 Description: Heater Control Valve, part number 74851.
 It should be available from a number of automotive parts suppliers on the Internet.

-Manifold balance pipe 90 degree hose elbow.
-(Red arrow Jaguar part number 02C42042) If this part is unavailable, a substitution elbow can be made from 1/2 inch copper pipe and hose. (blue arrow)
+Manifold balance pipe 90 degree hose elbow. (yellow arrow Jaguar part number 02C42042 photographed below).
+If this part is unavailable, a substitution elbow can be made from 1/2 inch copper pipe and hose. (light blue arrow).

 The bracket would have to be modified to fit in the existing space.
 Remove the two screws that hold the bracket to the control valve.